orassayag/node-test-restart/README.md

-# Server
+# Node Test Restart

 Built in November 2020.
-Application to check 'forever-monitor' NPM package to restart node application in specific conditions.
+Application to check 'forever-monitor' NPM package to restart node in specific conditions.

 ## Requirements